 Maybe.
 Traditionally, notice has not been required, but the trend is for communities to require neighbor notification.
-One example of this trend is California's Good Neighbor Fence Law.
-It requires 30 days' written notice, along with details about proposed building and maintenance cost, timeline, and design.
+One example of this is California's Good Neighbor Fence Law.
+It requires 30 days' advance written notice, along with details about the proposed building, maintenance cost, timeline, and design.

 Whatever you do, it is always good etiquette to speak to your neighbor first.

 Most likely yes.
-Local fence laws assume that boundary fences benefit both homeowners, and so both owners must pay for the fence.
+Local fence laws assume that boundary fences benefit both homeowners and so both owners must pay for the fence.
 The same holds true for fence maintenance and repairs.

-For example, Washington State law states that "[the neighbor] shall pay the owner of such fence already erected one-half of the value...as serves for a partition fence between them" (Wash.
-Rev. Code Ann. § 16.60.020).
+For example, Washington State law (Wash.
+Rev. Code Ann. § 16.60.020) states that "[the neighbor] shall pay the owner of such fence already erected one-half of the value...as serves for a partition fence between them."
+In other words, both landowners must equally share the cost of a partition fence

 Unless state laws such as California's or local ordinances firm up those details, the matter is left in the hands of the two property owners.
 Should that fail, the only recourse is court.

-Land Survey Before Building a Fence?
+Land Survey Before Building a Fence

 Two types of fences tend not to be allowed by most cities: barbed wire and electrified fences.
 Beyond that, your neighbor is allowed to build that chainlink, vinyl, or concrete block wall.

 If you live in a neighborhood controlled by a homeowner's association (HOA), all bets are off.
 The HOA may not just exclude fences but require certain types, such as natural cedar wood with a certain stain.

-6 feet is the maximum height anywhere on the property, except for:
+Often, 6 feet is the maximum height anywhere on the property, except for:

-- Within 15 feet of a street line or street curb.
+- Within 15 feet of a street line or street curb

-- In the front yard.
+- In the front yard

-- When traffic sight distances are impaired.
+- When traffic sight distances are impaired

-In the case of the exceptions noted above, the fence can be no higher than 3.5 to 4 feet.
+In the case of the exceptions noted above, the fence can be no higher than 3 1/2 to 4 feet.

-Yes.
 However, the dominant estate (for example, the utility company) may need to take down the portion of the fence that runs over the easement for a certain activity, such as repairing the sewer main.
 They are allowed to do this.

 Every state, city and, county is different, which means that laws are different.
 Above are basics you might expect in most areas.
 To determine if these laws apply to you, start at the city or county level with the planning and permitting department.